the-turing-way/the-turing-way/book/website/collaboration/new-community/virtual-onboarding.md

 #### Communication :mailbox:

-- Preferred method of communications, _e.g. email, video call, message_
+- Preferred method of communications, _for example. email, video call, message_
 - Ensure any communication preferences are ..communicated.. from the beginning

 #### How to access shared documents

-- What method of sharing is preferred? _e.g. google docs, RMarkdown, shared documents over email, GitHub, OneDrive_
+- What method of sharing is preferred? _for example google docs, RMarkdown, shared documents over email, GitHub, OneDrive_
 - Ensure invitations are set up for calendar meetings and access is in place

 #### Expectations in meetings

 - Individuals may not have adequate access to equipment / internet.
-Discussions about whether any support is required for home setup (e.g. webcams, microphone, laptop) can allow for any needs to be addressed.
+Discussions about whether any support is required for home setup (for example webcams, microphone, laptop) can allow for any needs to be addressed.
 - Meeting etiquette - learning expectations for different meetings can be overwhelming for a new starter.
-Clearly outlining expected attendance and contribution can help overcome this, _e.g. are attendees required to read the papers prior to journal club?
+Clearly outlining expected attendance and contribution can help overcome this, _for example are attendees required to read the papers prior to journal club?
 Are attendees asked to present their work regularly?
 Are you expecting videos to be on?_
-- Meeting times - consider the circumstances of your group when organising regular meetings - does everyone have the same opportunity to attend? _e.g. some groups try to arrange Athena SWAN meeting times, whereby meetings occur between 10-3, meaning that those with children are more able to attend these_.
+- Meeting times - consider the circumstances of your group when organising regular meetings - does everyone have the same opportunity to attend? _for example some groups try to arrange Athena SWAN meeting times, whereby meetings occur between 10-3, meaning that those with children are more able to attend these_.

 #### Training